An English major at Elmhurst University can take you anywhere.

 Opportunities to Study Abroad

-If you want to travel, the English department and the College offer a wide range of international study opportunities.
+If you want to travel, the English department and the University offer a wide range of international study opportunities.

 You could study at Oxford University for an entire semester through the Middlebury College-CMRS Oxford Humanities Program or, you could study in a country of your choice during J-Term or in a “City as Text” semester course.

 Why Major in English?

 A faculty member—never a teaching assistant—teaches every course here.
 Classes are small, with a 14:1 student to faculty ratio.
 Classes are lively and intense.
 Whatever your chosen career and educational path, an English major or minor will make you a better reader, writer, critical thinker, problem solver, researcher, editor, and lifelong learner.